3arthqu4ke/headlessmc/README.md

 ### Configuring HeadlessMc

 HeadlessMc can be configured using properties.
 These can be passed as SystemProperties from the command line or via the `HeadlessMc/config.properties` file.
-Additional configs can be added to the `HeadlessMc/configs` folder.
-For available properties see the [HmcProperties](headlessmc-api/src/main/java/me/earth/headlessmc/api/config/HmcProperties.java), the [LauncherProperties](headlessmc-launcher/src/main/java/me/earth/headlessmc/launcher/LauncherProperties.java), the [JLineProperties](headlessmc-jline/src/main/java/me/earth/headlessmc/jline/JLineProperties.java), the [LoggingProperties](headlessmc-logging/src/main/java/me/earth/headlessmc/logging/LoggingProperties.java), the [RuntimeProperties](headlessmc-runtime/src/main/java/me/earth/headlessmc/runtime/RuntimeProperties.java) or the [LwjglProperties](headlessmc-lwjgl/src/main/java/me/earth/headlessmc/lwjgl/LwjglProperties.java).
+For available properties see the [HmcProperties](headlessmc-api/src/main/java/me/earth/headlessmc/api/config/HmcProperties.java), the
+[LauncherProperties](headlessmc-launcher/src/main/java/me/earth/headlessmc/launcher/LauncherProperties.java), the
+[JLineProperties](headlessmc-jline/src/main/java/me/earth/headlessmc/jline/JLineProperties.java), the
+[LoggingProperties](headlessmc-logging/src/main/java/me/earth/headlessmc/logging/LoggingProperties.java), the
+[RuntimeProperties](headlessmc-runtime/src/main/java/me/earth/headlessmc/runtime/RuntimeProperties.java) or the
+[LwjglProperties](headlessmc-lwjgl/src/main/java/me/earth/headlessmc/lwjgl/LwjglProperties.java).

+You can e.g. set `hmc.gamedir` to run the game inside another directory.

 ### A Note on command arguments